ColumPaget/getlock/README.md

 WHAT IS IT
 ==========

 It's a program that locks files using kernel-locks, and then optionally runs a program.
 It can fork itself into the background while holding a lock, so that it can be used in shell scripts.
+It has a lot of options to seize locks, only run a program after a certain interval, lock multiple files, etc, etc.

 AUTHOR